Facts Based "Racism" | Black & White on the Gray Issues Pt. 2 2025-10-16 18:05

 We can say it's all wrong.

-If someone believes a lie that he wants to erase trans people, that's what the people were also told.
+If someone believes the lie that he wants to erase trans people, that's what people are also told.

-If someone believes that he's a fascist, or he's a Nazi, who doesn't believe we should hold democratic elections, which is a lie, and people believe that, hey, that adds another piece of hatred and justification too.
+If someone believes that he's a fascist or he's a Nazi, doesn't believe we should hold democratic elections, which is a lie, and people believe that, hey, that adds another piece of hatred and justification too.

-I hear you saying he said it, but I'd have to I'd have to go see it in order to do that.
+I hear you saying he said it, but I'd have to go see it in order to know.

 And you see that.

-And let's assume that I'm not lying, and Charlotte Kirk wasn't racist.
+And let's assume that I'm not lying and Charlie Kirk wasn't racist.

 And let's assume that he didn't want to commit genocide against trans people.

-And let's assume for a second that I'm not lying, and there's a 12 times murder rate from black toward white people as opposed to white tour.
+And let's assume for a second that I'm not lying and there's a 12 times murder rate from black toward white people as opposed to white towards.

 Wouldn't we acknowledge that, hey, why?